General Phonogram FAQs

 Now, for the question.

 In words like "learn" and "earn" and "search," the letters EAR are working together to say /er/.
-This is a unique sound made by these letters working together; the vowel is different from what EA says in any other context.
-So it is its own phonogram.
+This is a unique sound made by these letters working together; the vowel sound is different from what EA normally says.
+Knowing the usual sounds of EA and the sound of R does not equip you to sound out "search."
+This means that something different is happening with EAR; it is its own phonogram.

 In the words "bear" and "wear," EA says its third sound, /ā/, and R says /r/.
 The word "ear" contains two phonograms: the phonogram EA says /ē/, and R says /r/.
 We see the same combination in "near" and "fear."
 Students don't need to learn an additional phonogram to decode these words correctly, because they already know the sounds of EA and R.